milieudefensie/website/README.md

 Build output directory: `.output/public`

-Make sure to set the environment variables.
+Make sure to set the environment variables as defined in `nuxt.config.js`.

 Check out the [deployment documentation](https://nuxt.com/docs/getting-started/deployment) for more information.